Quabena/alx-low_level_programming/0x0E-structures_typedef/README.md

 1-init_dog.c - Is a C function that initialize a variable of type struct dog 2-print_dog.c - Is a C function that prints a struct dog.
 4-new_dog.c - Is a C function that creates a new dog.
+5-free_dog.c - Is a C function that frees dogs.